16 Hour Outdoor First Aid Course

 - having a heart attack

-- having a seizure or a stroke
+- having a stroke

 - suffering anaphylactic or hypovolaemic shock